The art cannot die.

 Irysdatachain

-Four parallel immutable copies · one mandatory backstop
+Five parallel shards · one consensus-guaranteed STATE backstop

-CID = hash(content) · auto-pinned · performance, not permanence
+CID = hash(content) · auto-pinned · backstopped by STATE

 Pay-once permanent storage on an independent network.